Case Studies · Corenic Construction

 03

-Following architecture completion, Digital Asset Protection was implemented as the mandatory ongoing risk control layer.
-Continuous monitoring, security oversight, SSL management, and monthly executive reporting ensure Corenic is never exposed during evaluation — regardless of when that evaluation occurs.
+Following Architecture completion, Corenic moved to DAP Tier II.
+Continuous uptime monitoring, security management, and monthly executive reporting ensure credibility remains intact — regardless of when evaluation occurs.

 The Outcome